Enter your zip to

 Gutter Thickness

-In addition to width, another important consideration when thinking about gutter sizing is the thickness of the material, or gauge.
+In addition to width, another important consideration when thinking about gutter sizing is the thickness of the material or gauge.
 Generally speaking, thicker gutters will hold up better over time in harsh weather than thinner gutters.
-The best gutter gauge for your home will be based on the gutter material as well as rainfall density in your area.
+The best gutter gauge for your home will be based on the gutter material as well as the rainfall density in your area.

 Here are some common gutter materials and thickness ranges based on the type of gutter material.